Bartavius/kanbas/README.md

 - Course-specific quizzes modification (add, edit, delete)
 - quiz question and answers modification (add, edit types/details, delete; add answers, edit answer display/correct, delete answer)
 - quiz taking (faculty and admins can display a preview, while students can take graded quizzes with saved attempts depending on the question details)
-  - latest attempt is saved when a quiz is permitted to be taken multiple times
-  - answers will be displayed after a specified time period
   - practice quizzes will not be saved
   - single question per page / display all questions at once are implemented functionalities
   - time limits are placed based on the quiz detail